 Additionally, after settling on a suitable name, create a professional logo for your company.
 Once more, creativity is much needed here.
 The logo should be highly recognizable, distinguishing your business from the rest.

-To effectively run your own courier business, you need to invest in one or two reliable vehicles.
+To effectively start and run your courier business, you need to invest in one or two reliable vehicles.

 While most courier companies use a cargo van for their deliveries, some use other means, such as bicycles or motorbikes.